List of Cheers characters: Dave Richards

-Dave Richards (Fred Dryer) is a sports commentator, friend of former baseball player Sam Malone (Ted Danson), and also divorced.
-In "Sam at Eleven" (1982), Dave wants to interview Sam only because, unbeknownst to Sam, none of high-profile celebrities at Dave's priorities were available.
-However, when one of the high-profile sports celebrities (John McEnroe) is finally available, Dave halts his interview with Sam, which puts an end to Sam's second chance of fame.
+Dave Richards (Fred Dryer) is a sports commentator, a friend of former baseball player Sam Malone (Ted Danson), and also divorced.
+In "Sam at Eleven" (1982), Dave wants to interview Sam only because, unbeknownst to Sam, none of the high-profile celebrities at Dave's priorities are available.
+However, when one of the high-profile sports celebrities (John McEnroe) is finally available, Dave halts his interview with Sam, which puts an end to Sam's second chance at fame.

 In "Old Flames" (1983), Dave realizes that Sam and Diane are together and bets that their relationship will end in 24 hours, so he and Sam can have debauchery with women.
 Then Dave sets Sam up with another woman to put his relationship with Diane Chambers (Shelley Long) at stake.
 However, Sam refuses to have a fling with that woman because he still thinks about Diane.
 After the time expires, Dave fails to break them up because Sam and Diane are still together.
 In "Love Thy Neighbor" (1985), Dave is heard on the radio, where he interviews Sam about Diane.
 In "'I' on Sports" (1987), Dave offers Sam a job as Dave's substitute for covering sports on television, which Sam accepts.
 (Nevertheless, Sam's news career is short-lived.)

 Fred Dryer originally auditioned for the role of Sam Malone, who was initially a football player.
 Because he was a football player, Dryer was considered for that role.
 However, the role was eventually given to Ted Danson.